 The cardiovascular system within your body is responsible for delivering nutrients and oxygen to every single cell that makes you, you.
 By making your heart—the center of that entire system—stronger, it will help you to reduce the risk of heart attack, high blood pressure, diabetes, and prevent several other common ailments.
 As a benefit, you might find that the walk from your parking space to the desk in your office, or up the stairs gets easier and easier as you work on cardiovascular health and cardiovascular endurance.
 High-intensity interval training (HIIT) is a great way to build your cardiovascular fitness!

 Speeds Up Weight Loss

 Generally, if the average individual cuts about 500 calories a day from their typical diet, that would result in about a 1 pound weight loss per week—though it is much more complicated than that!
-You can also burn those calories by completing cardiovascular and strength exercises (you read that right—strength helps too and has several other benefits).
+You can also burn those calories by completing cardiovascular and strength training (you read that right—strength helps too and has several other benefits).
 A mixture of diet change, cardiovascular exercise, and strength training is the healthiest way to lose weight.
 But let’s get back to the point!

-Cardio is great for fat burning because it allows you to burn more calories per hour than any other workout.
+Cardio is great for fat burning and fat loss because it allows you to burn more calories per hour than any other workout.
 The average person burns about 150 calories when walking for just 30 minutes!
 Strength training requires a few days of rest in between training a specific muscle group.
 Contrastly, you can do some form of cardio activity every single day (walking, for instance) without really having to worry too much about getting injured.